-GENERAL INFORMATION LETTER for 2019 – New parents and learners
+GENERAL INFORMATION LETTER –

 IMPORTANT ‘TIPS’ TO ALL NEW PARENTS

-Please be assured that your child will receive love, reassurance, and hugs throughout the day from the Farmyard staff.
+Please be assured that your child will receive an abundance of love, reassurance, and hugs throughout the day from the Farmyard staff.
 We want Farmyard to feel like a second home to them and the welfare and happiness of each learner is extremely important to us.

 * Show him/her that you trust the teacher and her assistants.